rohit00712/CTF-Writeups/TryHackMe/Pickle Rick/README.md

 That looks like it can be useful...
 I'll keep it in the back pocket for now and check out the other directories we found.

-There is another login.php directory which is discovered by another tool during directory Enumeration. let's visit it.
+There is another login.php directory that is discovered by another tool during directory Enumeration. let's visit it.

 ![App Screenshot](https://github.com/rohit00712/CTF-Writeups/blob/main/TryHackMe/Pickle%20Rick/images/6.PNG)